JADE: Expert-Grounded Dynamic Evaluation for Open-Ended Professional Tasks: Prompt Templates

 \subsection{Layer 2: Report-Specific Checklist Generation Prompt}

-The following prompt extracts verifiable claims from agent responses, parts of the prompt in the OUTPUT FORMAT have been omitted: \begin{PromptCodeBox}{Report-Specific Checklist Generation Prompt Template} # TASK Generate a checklist to verify factual claims and reasoning quality in the AI response.
+The following prompt generates the report-specific checklist $\mathcal L_r$, jointly producing evidence-typed items ($\mathcal L_r^{\text{ev}}$, verifiable factual claims phrased as Yes/No questions) and reasoning-typed items ($\mathcal L_r^{\text{re}}$); parts of the prompt in the OUTPUT FORMAT have been omitted: \begin{PromptCodeBox}{Report-Specific Checklist Generation Prompt Template} # TASK Generate a checklist to verify factual claims and reasoning quality in the AI response.

 # QUERY {query}

 # RESPONSE TO EVALUATE {report_content}

 # ITEM TYPES